-The rest of this article will discuss some common reasons why you may have an angry betta fish and how not to make your betta fish angry.
+The rest of this article will discuss some common reasons for angry betta fish and how not to make your betta fish angry.
 I will also provide a few tips to improve your betta’s mood.

 Some of the most common reasons why betta fish get angry are: